jubrito/planner-with-calendar/README.md

 - Connect events created to specific day
   - How to change days but preserve events?
 State?
 Only with bd?
 - if two events happen at the same time, show side by side
+- show current hour of the day on a line on the planner
+- show the event details (title with no title and )
+- nice to have: show hours on the left of the event being created
 - display dynamically the hours of the event being created during creation
   // https://www.npmjs.com/package/@fullcalendar/react